 An incubator that has been contaminated by some kind of pathogen can put a swift end to any developing embryos in the eggs you set.
 You have to properly clean and sanitize your incubator before setting eggs, even if it’s a new incubator.
-This is my incubator cleaning protocol – so far it hasn’t steered me wrong.
+This is my incubator cleaning protocol – so far it hasn’t failed me.

 - If you have used your incubator before, be sure that any pieces of shell or any other material left over from past hatches has been removed from the incubator.
 These small bits of egg matter can house and grow bacteria.

 - Remove all of the removable components, like water pans and egg trays, and clean them with soap, water, and a sponge.
-After cleaning, you can further disinfect these components by soaking in warm water with a mild bleach.
+After cleaning, you can further disinfect these components by soaking in warm water with a mild bleach mix.
 Don’t use chemical cleaners.

-- Wipe down each of the components and allow to dry.
+- Wipe down each of the components and allow them to dry.